cockroachdb/docs/v22.2/sso-sql.md

 ---
-title: Cluster Single Sign-On (SSO) for Self-hosted CockroachDB
+title: Cluster Single Sign-on (SSO) for Self-hosted CockroachDB
-summary: Overview of Single Sign-On (SSO) for CockroachDB SQL Access, and review of workflows for authenticating human and bot users, and for configuring the feature.
+summary: Overview of Single Sign-on (SSO) for CockroachDB SQL Access, and review of workflows for authenticating human and bot users, and for configuring the feature.
 toc: true
 docs_area: manage
 ---

-## What is Cluster Single Sign-On (SSO)?

 Cluster SSO allows users to access the SQL interface of a CockroachDB cluster using a JWT auth token issued by a customer-managed identity provider (IdP).

 This page discusses use cases for authenticating to {{ site.data.products.core }} clusters.
-You might instead be looking for [Cluster Single Sign-On (SSO) for Cockroach Cloud](../cockroachcloud/cloud-sso-sql.html) or [Single Sign-On (SSO) for CockroachDB Cloud organizations](../cockroachcloud/cloud-org-sso.html).
+You might instead be looking for [Cluster Single Sign-on (SSO) for Cockroach Cloud](../cockroachcloud/cloud-sso-sql.html) or [Single Sign-on (SSO) for CockroachDB Cloud organizations](../cockroachcloud/cloud-org-sso.html).

 **Prerequisites**